Matthewn7/pileofbutts.com/README.md

 # [pileofbutts.com](https://pileofbutts.com)

-<i>Sensitive information has been removed/replaced with "[removed]" because of security concerns.</i>
+<i>Sensitive information has been removed or replaced with "[removed]" because of security concerns.</i>

 I've had quite a bit of interest in how this was setup...
 It's actually pretty simple: